 CPDUs: Clock Hours of Professional Development Activity Policy

-Please contact the Goodwin College of Education Dean's office at firstname.lastname@example.org for further information about professional development opportunities.
-Please, read more about how to be approved for CPDUs in our policy.
+Please contact the Goodwin College of Education Dean's Office at email@example.com for further information about professional development opportunities.
+Read more about how to be approved for CPDUs in our policy.
+RCDTD Code: 150165405510000

 Intern Approval Procedures for Candidates in the School-Counseling Program

-School Counseling Students who are interested to be evaluated for an "intern approval” must completed the Illinois State Board of Education form “Notification of School Support Personnel Intern Eligibility” by following the directions.
+School Counseling Students interested in being evaluated for an "intern approval” must complete the Illinois State Board of Education form “Notification of School Support Personnel Intern Eligibility” by following the directions.

 Are you looking to hire new teachers or school support personnel?